Post Office broadband review

 Post Office broadband and home phone was bought by Shell Energy at the start of February 2021, and as a consequence, Post Office broadband deals will no longer be offered to new customers.

 Current Post Office broadband customers will be migrated over to Shell Energy broadband over the course of 2021, and the company has said that it won’t change the prices currently paid by Post Office customers.
-After the switch, customers will also have access to Shell GO+, the reward system which offers discounts on fuel, among other things.

 You can find our review of Shell Energy broadband, and below is an overview of the current broadband service provided by the Post Office.